Dipped Strawberries are not just for Valentine’s Day. Celebrate St. Patrick’s Day with these bright green strawberries.

 St. Patrick’s Day Dipped Pretzel Rod Tips

-If you are adding nuts or thick candy like M & M’s, allow the strawberries to dry for a minute or two.
+- If you are adding nuts or thick candy like M & M’s, allow the strawberries to dry for a minute or two before lifting up out of the candy.
 The heavier nuts and candy will slide off if the strawberry has not dried some.

 - When working with chocolate, it is always best to keep it warm.
 Use it quickly, so you will not have to reheat it in the microwave.
 It will dry it out.